 Both were awesome.
 Since I was the single judge the taste test went to the harissa baked wings of course.
 I will say however, that if you prefer non-spicy food then go for the parmesan-garlic dusted wings.

-You can make your own homemade harissa sauce or purchase it.
+You can make your own homemade harissa paste or purchase it.
 Harissa also comes in a powdered form that you can use as a rub.
-Just whisk together all the ingredients for the powdered harissa spice blend
+Just whisk together all the ingredients for the powdered harissa spice blend (see recipe below)

 Harissa Baked Wings